OUR POLICIES

 b.
 Where necessary for the lawful basis on which data is processed, steps shall be put in place to ensure that personal data is kept up to date.

-7. Archiving / removal
+7. Archiving / Removal

 b.
 The archiving policy shall consider what data should/must be retained, for how long, and why.